 Part 5, Section 5.5 of the EP&A Act requires that assessment of the proposed works considers environmental impacts.
 To ensure best practice the desktop and field assessment were assessed under BC Act Section 7.3 (5-part test of significance) and undertaken to determine if the proposed works will have a significant impact upon listed threatened entities.
-No significant impact to threatened species under the 5-part test are anticipated.
+No significant impact to threatened species under the 5-part test are anticipated and Latham's Snipe has been considered for indirect impacts, specifically light pollution.
 Additionally, consideration of the EPBC Act revealed that impacts on Matters of National Environmental Significance are unlikely to occur, nor require referral to the Commonwealth.